baderaharsh/flutter-course-chapter4/README.md

 Step 2 - Set dynamic values for the widgets in ChartBar.
 Used LayoutBuilder with gives the information about the widget and it's properties(Constraints) which can be used for respective modifications.

-Step 3 - Temporary solution to avoid bugs on Landscape mode, set app the to be in Potrait state only.
+Step 3 - Temporary solution to avoid bugs on Landscape mode, set app the to be in Portrait state only.
 This can be done by importing services.dart, then using WidgetsFlutterBinding.ensureInitialized() and setting up SystemChrome.setPreferredOrientation method.

 Step 4 - Add switch button.
-Which will result in - either we can see a Chart Bar or the list of items. [again creates a bug, this time for Potrait mode].
+Which will result in - either we can see a Chart Bar or the list of items. [again creates a bug, this time for Portrait mode].

 Step 5 - If in Landscape mode (checking using boolean variable) then show Switch button and render respective content.
 If in Potraid mode, then hide Switch button and show whole content i.e. Chart + List.
-This will make application Responsive for all type of device sizes as well as orientation mode i.e. Landscape and Potrait.
+This will make application Responsive for all type of device sizes as well as orientation mode i.e. Landscape and Portrait.

+Step 6 - For better utilization of space in Landscape mode or bigger screen sizes, put flat button with icon (Icon + Label) and for smaller screen sizes, user only icon.

+Step 7 - For better object optimization, put MediaQuery in an variable and then use that variable everywhere it it required.
+This will create only one object in memory which can be then used multiple times.

+Step 8 - For better view to New Transaction entry card, added SingleChildScrollView and some bottom padding to handle hidden view properly when SoftKeyboard appears to enter the data.